ray-nis/Polls-backend-ghraphql/README.md

 # Polls

 #### What is it?
-An app where users can create polls and vote on other user-created polls.
+Backend app where users can create polls and vote on other user-created polls.

 #### Technologies used: